UwayoOlga/UwayoOlga/README.md

 ## 👨‍💻 About Me

-- 🎓 Software Engineering student at *Adventist University Of Central Africa (AUCA)*b
+- 🎓 Software Engineering student at Adventist University Of Central Africa (AUCA)
 - 💡 Always excited to work on challenging projects and collaborate with fellow developers

 ## 🛠 My Skills